NamanVer02/games_wishlist/README.md

 ## Getting Started

-To run the Game Catalog app on your device, follow these steps:
+To run the Game Wishlist app on your device, follow these steps:

 1. Clone this repository.
 2. Make sure you have the Flutter SDK installed on your machine.